Video Generation Benchmarking Methodology

 Generation Time

-Median time the provider takes to generate a single video at the default generation settings, calculated over the past 14 days of measurements.
+Median time the provider takes to generate a single video at the default generation settings, calculated over the past 14 days.

 Generation Time is measured end-to-end: from the moment the request is submitted to the provider, through any queue time, through inference and video encoding, through downloading the completed video from the provider.
 For asynchronous APIs (submit → poll → download), this includes all three phases.